AaronL1011/The_Lady_Fern/README.md

 - Devise

 As previously mentioned, Devise is a handy Ruby Gem that handles User accounts and authentication!
 Using this service, I can assign roles and permissions, as well as create update and destroy user accounts.
 If I add a few of my own fields to the model, I should be able to make great use of this gem.

+- TailwindCSS

+Tailwind is a highly customizable low-level CSS framework that allows more freedom than a traditional framework like Bootstrap.
+It also makes it quite simple to create nicely responsive website components from scratch.

 ### Active Record Model Relationships